 We advise on every type of dispute arising out of construction and engineering projects, such as those relating to payment, valuation and measurement, change orders, delay and disruption, building defects, design and other professional liabilities, contract termination, the insolvency of contractors or owners, and the enforcement of security.
 We have long-established contacts with all the leading consultants in the industry and can assist clients in finding the best organisation or individual to engage as experts for a particular dispute.

-Mayer Brown is one of the few global firms also to provide specialist insurance law advice.
+Mayer Brown is one of the few global firms also to provide focused insurance law advice.
 We advise large international insurance companies, Lloyd’s syndicates and those involved in the construction process on the insurance issues arising out of construction and engineering projects throughout the world.
 This includes advice on the structure of the insurances to be put into place, the type of insurances to be carried by contractors, and the use of project-specific and owner-controlled policies.
 We draft policy wordings and integrate these with the insurance obligations set out in the construction contracts, and we carry out risk analyses and audits for insurers.
 We also represent insurers and their insured entities in the defence of claims and the pursuit of recoveries by way of subrogation.

-We are recognised not only as experts in our local markets, but we are also acknowledged as one of the leading firms to advise on projects in emerging markets, whether in relation to contract drafting or representing clients in the resolution of disputes.
+We are recognised not only as leading lawyers in our local markets, but we are also acknowledged as one of the leading firms to advise on projects in emerging markets, whether in relation to contract drafting or representing clients in the resolution of disputes.
 We have been instructed on some of the most challenging construction and engineering projects in Central and South America, Asia, the Middle East and Africa.
 Our lawyers understand the risks and cultural issues which arise in other jurisdictions, and we have a strong and established network of local lawyers with whom we regularly work.